What Does A Septic Tank With Pvc Pipes Look Like?

 • Method of Evapotranspiration: Rather than filtering wastewater through the soil, this system traps it in the drainfield using a watertight membrane, allowing it to evaporate.
 Constructed Wetland System: This environmentally friendly system mimics natural water treatment processes by directing wastewater to a wetland cell rather than a drainfield for screening and treatment.
 The use of a community septic system might occur when many home sites are near together and the septic tanks flow into a common drainfield.

-See also: How Many People Are Serviced By A 1000 Gallon Septic Tank?
-(Solved)
+See also: How Many Risers On A Septic Tank?
+(Question)

 Inside a Septic Tank